dnulnets/jjanus/README.md

 * Login and logout of the application
 * Administration of users and their roles, i.e. list, view, create, update and delete.
 Requires role admin.

-It is just the rest of the application left ;-)
+It is just the rest of the application left ;-) Look at the issues tab to see what is currently ongoing.

 See [wiki](https://github.com/dnulnets/janus/wiki/)